JoeDanel256/FY_2021_Real_Estates_Sales_GL_ADS2/README.md

 I hard to learn working with libraries am not familiar with the hard way.

 Being the first time in an online class I had to learn to be independent unlike the other classes where we would count on colleagues for discussions.

+App deployment.
+During app deployment, i kept on recieving error which kind of got me frustrated.
+On researching i learned that i had to keep adjusting my reqirements.txt inluding upgrading and downgrading some libraries.
+Thanks to God it worked.

 Difficulty in accessing data from various organizations around for practicle learning Limited resources and internet.